Pitlochry: Churches

 There are a number of churches in Pitlochry, including the Church of Scotland Parish Church of Pitlochry Church of Scotland on Church Road which was built in 1884.
 Holy Trinity, an Episcopal Church at the eastern end of Pitlochry, was built in 1858.
 Pitlochry Baptist Church, built in 1884, is situated at the east end of the main street.
 There is a Roman Catholic church, St Bride's, at Rie-achan near Loch Faskally which was established in 1949 as a temporary facility for workers building the dam and power-station there.
 However, when the workers moved on the chapel remained and following a fire a new church was built and opened in 1969 and serves the local Catholics and large number of Summer visitors.

 Pitlochry Power Station

 Pitlochry was one of the pioneer schemes for hydro-electricity.
 The Pitlochry Dam was proposed in 1947 by the newly created Hydro Electric Board.
 Designs were drawn up by Harold Tarbolton.
 Tarbolton was responsible for the power station but died soon after, and the scheme was then completed by architect T. H. Eley, being built by Sir Alexander Gibb and Partners.
-As a very early acknowledgement of ecological needs the scheme included the ingenious Pitlochry fish ladder to allow spawning salmon to bypass the huge dam.
+As a very early acknowledgement of ecological needs the scheme included the ingenious Pitlochry fish ladder to allow spawning salmon to bypass the dam.